tessel/t1-contribution-guide/system-overview.md

 3. This entire directory is sent over USB to Tessel through a [USB control transfer](http://www.beyondlogic.org/usbnutshell/usb4.shtml#Control).
 5. Tessel handles the incoming event transfer and on the next iteration of the event loop rewrites the Flash/RAM with the contents of the transfer.
 6. On the next iteration of the event loop, the new Flash/RAM code is run.

-##Node/JS compatability
-The Node & core JS function compatability layer is handled by the [runtime](https://github.com/tessel/runtime).

-The runtime can both be run from a computer and on Tessel.
-For more details and a guide on how to make changes in runtime read the [runtime contribution walkthrough]().